fortrabbit/help/docs/craft-3-tune.md

 So you better prevent the shiny "update" button from showing up at all.
 You can do that in your Craft configuration in the general settings with the `allowUpdates` flag.
 Also see the [official guide](https://docs.craftcms.com/api/v3/craft-config-generalconfig.html#property-allowupdates).

+### Don't allow admin changes in production

+Especially when you are using project config — having `project.yml` enabled - we highly recommend to not make any admin changes to your production environment (fortrabbit) at all.
+Only do editorial changes.
+Have one single source of truth and only one direction (up).
+Please also see the official [Craft CMS docs](https://docs.craftcms.com/v3/config/config-settings.html#allowadminchanges) on that.

+Otherwise you can run into trouble with that: Imagine that you make changes to the database structure, let's say by adding tables by changing the field layout in production.
+Now you don't have the changes locally.
+But you deploy other new changes from local to production.
+This might overwrite the `project.yml` in production and therefore rolling back your changes.
+Best have your local development be your master in applying design and functional changes.

 ### Change the control panel URL

 "Security through obscurity" is a widely discussed concept.
 We suggest to obscurify the control panel URL of your Craft installation, just because you can.
 Do so with the `cpTrigger` setting.
 If you don't set this value it defaults to `admin`.
 The example below sets it to `godmode`, choose anything you like.